 (E) Payment for medications to pharmacy providers shall include both a product cost component and a dispensing fee component.

-(3) The dispensing fee component for non-sterile compounded prescriptions shall be twelve dollars and fifty cents.
+(3) The dispensing fee component for non-sterile compounded prescriptions shall be eighteen dollars and seventy-five cents.

 (G) The pharmacy provider shall: